Aviation leasing watchdog cuts India's compliance rating amid Go First tussle

 By Aditi Shah and Shivam Patel

-NEW DELHI, Sept 25 (Reuters) - A global aviation leasing watchdog has cut India's compliance rating with international leasing laws and kept the country on a watchlist with a negative outlook amid a dispute between local airline Go First and its aircraft lessors.
+NEW DELHI, Sept 25 (Reuters) - A global aviation leasing watchdog has for the second time cut India's compliance rating with international leasing laws and kept the country on a watchlist with a negative outlook amid a dispute between local airline Go First and its aircraft lessors.

 The move by the Aviation Working Group (AWG), a UK-based entity that monitors leasing and financing laws, comes as bankrupt budget carrier Go First is locked in a legal tussle with aircraft lessors seeking to repossess jets.